 By maintaining frequent contact, coaches build meaningful relationships needed for effective interactions.
 And by leveraging innovative technologies, coaches become incredibly efficient self-care facilitators.

-Case in point—I now coach more people with diabetes every day than all the CDEs at my previous clinic put together could feasibly communicate with in a single day—and we’re just getting started.
+Case in point—I now coach more people with diabetes every day than all the CDCES at my previous clinic put together could feasibly communicate with in a single day—and we’re just getting started.

-Reducing education pain points and barriers is a win-win for people with diabetes and educators alike.
+Reducing education pain points and barriers is a win-win for people with diabetes and certified diabetes care and education specialists alike.
 Self-care tools have long been in the pockets, backpacks, and purses of people living day to day with diabetes.

-Now, with One Drop coaching, diabetes educators can finally jump in as well.
+Now, with One Drop coaching, diabetes experts can finally jump in as well.